-This report updates the West Virginia Expenditure Study--Consumers Sales and Use Tax Expenditures released in 2010.
-All Consumers Sales and Service Tax and Use Tax provisions involving exclusions, exemptions, or deductions are analyzed in this report.
+This report updates the West Virginia Expenditure Study-Consumers Sales and Service Tax and Use Tax Expenditures released in 2013.
+All Consumers Sales and Service Tax and Use Tax (Sales Tax) provisions involving exclusions, exemptions, or deductions are analyzed in this report.
 While several of these provisions constitute government expenditure programs, some provisions are presumably part of a model sales tax structure, and certain others are integral components of a basic sales tax structure.
 In a tax expenditure study, it is important to differentiate expenditure programs from basic structural components through comparison with a model tax structure.
-A model sales tax should
+A model sales tax should:

-- 1. apply to all consumption expenditures at a uniform rate; - 2. apply only to consumption expenditures and not to inputs of production; - 3. conform to accepted equity standards of the society; - 4. have minimal compliance and administration problems, and - 5. provide a stable and growing tax base for the taxing authority.
+- Apply to all consumption expenditures at a uniform rate; - Apply only to consumption expenditures and not to inputs of production; - Conform to accepted equity standards of the society; - Have minimal compliance and administration problems; and - Provide a stable and growing tax base for the taxing authority.

-These criteria suggest taxation of all consumer expenditures at the same rate of tax unless such taxation substantially hinders economic efficiency, equity standards or tax compliance and administration.
+These criteria suggest taxation of all consumer expenditures at the same rate of tax unless such taxation substantially hinders economic efficiency, equity standards, or tax compliance and administration.

-This report categorizes the various Consumers Sales and Service Tax and Use Tax exclusions, exemptions and deductions into seven separate groups.
-The study generally provides a description, expenditure value and probable rationale for each sales tax provision.
+The various Sales Tax exclusions, exemptions, and deductions can be separated into two core components-entity-based or commodity-based.
+Appendix A provides a detailed list of each entity-based and commodity-based expenditure.
+This report categorizes these expenditures into seven separate groups, based on the function of the exemption.
+The study generally provides a description, expenditure value, and probable rationale for each sales tax provision.
 Where applicable, a revenue analysis is given.
-This analysis provides an idea of the complexity associated with revenue estimates based upon proposals to remove or modify existing Consumers Sales and Service Tax and Use Tax provisions.
+This analysis provides an idea of the complexity associated with revenue estimates based upon proposals to remove or modify existing Sales Tax provisions.
 The following group summaries provide some analysis of the scope of this study.